jbell22j/hangman/README.md

 <a id="instructions"></a>
 ## Game Breakdown

 - Create a new instance, for example: mygame = Hangman([],int), inserting a list of words (can be as may or as little you like, fewer words means an easier game) and an integer number of lives.
+The `Hangman` class has the following attributes :
+*

 <img width="333" alt="image" src="https://github.com/jbell22j/hangman/assets/141024595/1d427a05-f3a9-4cb8-807d-5742914561f1">